 It’s so much easier to make sure everything in your photos is in the right place with the grid.

 Exposure is a fancy way of saying how much light is being allowed into the lens when the photo is taken.
-There’s more to it, but there’s some writing we’ve already done on the subject…
+ISO means something too.

 Smartphone Photography Tip #4 – Finding Good Lighting versus Manufacturing Your Own

 So, if you’re following the age-old adage of only doing photo shoots during the golden and blue hour, then these smartphone photography tricks of the trade won’t apply to you.